Joint distribution of primes in multiple short intervals: Introduction

 \section{Introduction}

 The study of primes in short intervals can be traced back to the late 18th century when the young prodigy Gauss examined tables of primes in search of patterns.
-In 1792, at the age of 15, he made a guess that despite its fluctuations, roughly one in every $\log x$ integers is prime at around $x$, as observed from counting primes in intervals of length $1000$ (chiliads).
-However, this prediction took more than a century to justify.
-Eventually, in 1896, Hadamard and de la Vall\'{e}e Poussin independently resolved this conjecture, which is now known as the Prime Number Theorem.
-It is stated that as $x \to \infty,$ we have
+In 1792, at the age of 15, he made a guess that despite its fluctuations, the density of primes near $x$ is approximately $1/\log x$, as observed from counting primes in intervals of length $1000$ (chiliads).
+However, this prediction took more than a century to rigorously justify.
+Eventually, in 1896, Hadamard and de la Vall\'{e}e Poussin independently resolved this conjecture, which is now known as the \textit{Prime Number Theorem}.
+It states that as $x \to \infty,$ we have